Little House on the Prairie (film)

-Little House on the Prairie is a 1974 American television film which served as the backdoor pilot to the homonymous NBC television series it started.
+Little House on the Prairie is a 1974 American television film which served as the backdoor pilot to the NBC television series of the same name.
 The film premiered on NBC on March 30, 1974.
-It is closely based on the novel of the same title; the second of the Little House book series by Laura Ingalls Wilder.
-The pilot film was produced by Ed Friendly with the script written by Blanche Hanalis and directed by Michael Landon.
+It is closely based on the novel of the same title, the second of the Little House book series by Laura Ingalls Wilder.
+The film was produced by Ed Friendly, written by Blanche Hanalis, and directed by Michael Landon.

 Plot

-The movie starts with the Ingalls family leaving their little house in the Big Woods and starting west.
+The Ingalls family leaves their little house in the Big Woods to head west.
 After a long and adventurous journey, they stop in Indian Country.
 Charles builds a house and starts farming, Indians visit them, and they meet Mr. Edwards.
 After a year, soldiers come and tell the family they have to leave.
-After packing everything they own, they set off on a new journey.
+Packing everything they own, they set off on a new journey.

+Background and production

+Development

+Following the cancellation of Bonanza, NBC signed Michael Landon to a contract in which Landon would develop future television series and films.
+In the wake of more adult oriented theatrical films, Landon sought to produce family-oriented entertainment with traditional values.
+Former network vice-president and producer Ed Friendly had obtained the television rights to the Laura Ingalls Wilder Little House series, but he was not having success shopping the idea to Hollywood.
+When Landon and Friendly connected about the project, Friendly saw Landon as a potential actor for Charles Ingalls, and Landon saw it as an opportunity to produce something that promoted family values.

+NBC was not initially enthusiastic about the idea, seeing it as potentially dull.
+However, the network's executives had faith in Landon and financed the two-hour pilot movie, with the potential for a series if the film was successful.